dipdup-io/dipdup/docs/getting-started/core-concepts.md

 Here are a few essential things to know before running your indexer:

-* Ensure that the database you're connecting to is used by DipDup exclusively.
-Changes in index configuration or models require DipDup to **drop the whole database** and start indexing from scratch.
+* Ensure that the database (or schema in the case of PostgreSQL) you're connecting to is used by DipDup exclusively.
+Changes in index configuration or models require DipDup to **drop the whole database (schema)** and start indexing from scratch.
+You can, however, mark specific tables as immune to preserve them from being dropped.
-* Do not rename existing indexes in the config file without cleaning up the database first.
+* Changing index config triggers reindexing.
+Also, do not change aliases of existing indexes in the config file without cleaning up the database first.
 DipDup won't handle that automatically and will treat the renamed index as new.
 * Multiple indexes pointing to different contracts should not reuse the same models (unless you know what you are doing) because synchronization is done sequentially by index.

 ## Schema migration